swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 A patient always needs to be associated to a SOAS ID listing.
 In the case of an urgent transplantion, in which the patient does not stay in the waiting list before transplantation, the patient should be associated to a SOAS listing ID posteriorly.

-.. note:: Note that in the particular situation of an urgent transplantion, the *listing date* and *removal date* for this patient would be the same as the *transplant date*.
+.. note:: Note that in the particular situation of an urgent transplantion, the *listing date* and *removal date* for this patient would be the same as the *transplant date*

+.. note:: A list of possible donors can be selected from the list on the SOAS Listing ID.

 Patient Enrollment and Add transplation
 =========================================